sheljohn/ndArray/README.md

 ndArray (beta)
 ========

-_This program was tested on Ubuntu 12.04 with Matlab R2012a and g++ 4.6.3, but should be cross-platform.
-Feel free to report bugs to the email specified in the sources._

 ndArray is a single-header template C++11 library that defines a **generic n-dimensional array class** capable of handling both Matlab's `mxArray`s (mutable or not) and standard C++ allocations (both static and dynamic).
 It is designed to provide minimal (but useful) functionality and can be easily extended/built-upon for any kind of application.
-It is released in the public domain and can therefore be used for both open and closed source projects, whether commercial or not (cf licence).

 ---